Skip to content

 • Site analysis: sun, wind, drainage, soil, slope

-• Plant palette tuned to the high-desert climate at ~5,300 ft
+• Drought-tolerant and native plant palette tuned to the high-desert climate at ~5,300 ft

 • Drip irrigation zone layout